Boris Vian: Formal education and teenage years

 From 1932 to 1937, Vian studied at Lycée Hoche in Versailles.
 In 1936, Vian and his two brothers began to organize what they called "surprise-parties" (surprise parties).
 They partook of mescaline in the form of a Mexican cactus called peyote.
 These gatherings became the basis of his early novels: Trouble dans les andains (Turmoil in the Swaths) (1943) and particularly Vercoquin et le plancton (Vercoquin and the Plankton) (1943–44).
 It was also in 1936 that Vian became interested in jazz; the next year he started playing the trumpet and joined the Hot Club de France.

 In 1937, Vian graduated from Lycée Hoche, passing baccalauréats in mathematics, philosophy, Latin, Greek and German.
 He subsequently enrolled at Lycée Condorcet, Paris, where he studied special mathematics until 1939.
 Vian became fully immersed in the French jazz scene: for example, in 1939 he helped organize Duke Ellington's second concert in France.
 When WWII started, Vian was not accepted into the army due to poor health.
 He entered École Centrale des Arts et Manufactures in Paris and subsequently moved to Angoulême when the school moved there because of the war.

 In 1940, Vian met Michelle Léglise, who became his wife in 1941.
 She taught Vian English and introduced him to translations of American literature.
 Also in 1940, Vian met Jacques Loustalot, who became a recurring character in several early novels and short stories as "The Colonel".
 Loustalot died accidentally in 1949 falling from a building he was trying to climb on in order to enter into a flat by the window, after a bet.
-In 1942, Vian and his brothers joined a jazz orchestra under the direction of Claude Abbadie, who became a minor character in Vian's Vercoquin et le plancton.
+In 1942, Vian and his brothers joined a jazz orchestra under the direction of Claude Abadie, who became a minor character in Vian's Vercoquin et le plancton.
 The same year, Vian graduated from École Centrale with a diploma in metallurgy, and his son Patrick was born.